raineydavid/aws-reinvent2019/README.md

 ![AWS re:Invent 2019 Logo](https://github.com/valdecircarvalho/aws-reinvent2019/blob/master/AWS-re-Invent.png)

-# AWS re:Invent 2019
+# AWS re:Invent 2019 - Resources Compilation

-AWS re:Invent 2019 – Recap &amp; Link Compilation
+AWS re:Invent 2019 – Recap &amp; Resources Link Compilation

+The idea behind this list was to collect and group information about AWS re:Invent 2019 in a single place for futher reference.

+**Feel free to add more links and informations**.
+This is a working in progress "project"

 ## Sessions videos on Youtube